Broad-snouted caiman: Reproduction

 The female lays 18 to 50 eggs at a time.
 While rare, up to 129 eggs have been found within a single nest, presumably from several layings.
 They lay their eggs in two layers, with a slight temperature difference between the two layers.
 This will result in a more even ratio of males and females.
 The caiman does not have sex chromosomes, but instead depends on temperature to determine the ratio of male and female offspring.
 Eggs at warmer temperatures (32 C or higher) develop into males and eggs at cooler temperatures (31 C or lower) develop into females.
 Estrogen levels and stress levels of the mother can have an effect.
 Nests reared at the same temperature can differ in sex ratio.
-This indicates there are other factor that contribute to a nest having male or female eggs.
+This indicates there are other factors that contribute to a nest having male or female eggs.

 Conservation

 Larger-scale hunting of C. latirostris began in the 1940s, as the species' skin was greatly valued for leather production, with its smoother texture compared to other crocodilians.
 Until South American countries made hunting them illegal, this was by far the largest threat to the species.
 An eventual ban on hunting helped them to regain their population.
 The newest threat is habitat destruction.
 Deforestation and pollution run-off are the two leading causes to this loss of habitat.